Chasnah7/aseprite-build-script/README.md

 ## A customizable, automated Windows batch script for easily compiling Aseprite

-Please refer to Aseprite's [INSTALL.md](https://github.com/aseprite/aseprite/blob/845ff177880822f33939cfbe58ca5bebaf4efbea/INSTALL.md) to check for any updates to Aseprite installation procedure.
+Please refer to Aseprite's [INSTALL.md](https://github.com/aseprite/aseprite/blob/v1.3.10.1/INSTALL.md) to check for any updates to Aseprite installation procedure.

-This script was tested on Windows 10 & 11 with Visual Studio 2022 Community and is targeted for x64 based systems.
+This script was tested on Windows 10 & 11 with Visual Studio 2022 Community and is targeted at x64 based systems.

 As long as all dependencies are met and all paths are correct this script will automatically download and extract both the Aseprite source code and a pre-built package of Skia then run the build process.

+## NOTICE OF ANTIVIRUS FALSE POSITIVE

+There is currently an issue with Windows Defender falsely identify the aseprite source code zip file as containing a trojan.
+This will cause an error during the download portion of the script.
+Temporarily disable real-time protection in Windows Defender before running the script and remember to re-enable protection afterwards.
+PLEASE MAKE SURE YOU FULLY TRUST THE CONTENTS OF THE SCRIPT BEFORE RUNNING AND THAT YOU HAVE DOWNLOADED IT ONLY FROM THE ORIGINAL GITHUB PAGE!

 ## Dependencies